astroklaassen/AtLAST_sensitivity_calculator/docs/source/developer_guide/application_overview.rst

 calculator
 ++++++++++
-This module contains the main ``Calculator`` class that provides the interface for performing sensitivity and integration time calculations.
+This module contains the main ``Calculator`` class that provides the interface for performing sensitivity and integration time calculations from user inputs.
 A ``Calculator`` object may be instantiated with default parameter setup object, or by passing user input parameters as arguments to the parameter setup object constructor.